Skip to Content

 Are the chemicals in solar panels a risk to soil or water quality?

 Solar panels used in Australia today do not pose a contamination risk.
 They are primarily made from glass, aluminium, polymers and monocrystalline silicon.
 Less than 1% of the materials used include copper, silver, tin and lead.
 The chemical layer in a panel is extremely thin—about 3% the thickness of a human hair—and is sealed between two layers of heat-strengthened glass with an industrial laminate.
-This structure prevents leaching under normal operating conditions.
+This structure prevents leaching under normal operating conditions1.

 What happens if a solar panel is damaged or broken?